Facial Palsy & Bell’s Palsy Compensation Claims

 Talk to Us

-Our solicitors are experts at dealing with birth injury and facial palsy cases on a no win, no fee basis, and can demonstrate an excellent rate of success.
-Call us now on 0345 872 6666 to find out how to make a claim, or fill out an online enquiry form and we will get back to you.
+Call JMW's medical negligence team today on 0345 872 6666 to find out how to make a claim, or fill out an online enquiry form and we will get back to you.